Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [ ] 5.8.2.
 Run ESLint on CubePlatform.js.
     - [ ] 5.8.3.
 Manually verify block type selection.
     - [ ] 5.8.4.
 Record the result of the manual verification and ESLint run in a results log.
+    - [ ] 5.8.5.
+Commit the changes to git if all checks pass.
 ---

 ### Bugfix: Pointer Picking/Block Clicking Broken After Window Resize